ArthurKim25/DATA-150/rosling.md

 ### Response to question 4

 Rosling shows that from 1962 to 2003, the global income distribution becomes less right-skewed than before.
-A Rosling previously explained a trend of global health generally improving, it makes sense that there is also an increase in wealth in accordance with the trend of better health resulting in better economic development.
+Additionally, the mean GDP per capita increased.
+As Rosling previously explained a trend of global health generally improving, it makes sense that there is also an increase in wealth in accordance with the trend of better health resulting in better economic development.

 ### Response to question 5

+Rosling using data to describe human development with very high spatial and temporal resolutions presents an easily-understood picture of the patterns of human development over time.
+This allows for a greater number of people to appreciate the information we have available and helps reduce common misconceptions among the greater population.
+This is important because for society to remain just, it is essential that the general population is well-informed.

+### Response to question 6

+Rosling's work with the Gapminder project is significant in my opinion because it helped make data from databases much more accessible to the public.
+By making data from databases more searchable, Rosling has helped allow for anyone to find the data and be able to examine the relationships that exist among it.
+With many more people being able to work with data, many new perspectives and interpretations will arise, giving us a greater understanding of the world.
+I think that Rosling has done wonders for our ability to understand global paradigms.